 The Virginia Agricultural Model was developed in an effort to map important agricultural areas in Virginia based on suitable lands, prime farmland soils and historic farm resources.
-DCR-DNH collaborated with the National Resources Conservation Service (NRCS - USDA: http://soils.usda.gov/gallery/state_soils/) and the Virginia Department of Historic Resources (http://www.dhr.virginia.gov/) in model development.
+DCR-DNH collaborated with the Natural Resources Conservation Service (NRCS - USDA: http://soils.usda.gov/gallery/state_soils/) and the Virginia Department of Agriculture and Consumer Services (http://www.vdacs.virginia.gov/) in model development.

 As development pressure continues across the state, remaining resources are being irretrievably lost to development.
 Agricultural resources contribute to the economy and to a sustainable way of life.
 Conserving important agricultural resources and prime farmland is imperative as the threat of exurbanization increases.